 Drivers looking for similar features to GAINSCO car insurance policies can potentially get better deals from companies such as State Farm or Farm Bureau.
-Those auto insurers ranked highly in ValuePenguin's analysis of best companies.
+Those auto insurers ranked highly among the best car insurance companies.

-- For those looking for affordable options: Farm Bureau is a highly-ranked insurer that operates in the same regions as GAINSCO, with State Farm also rating well.
+- For those looking for affordable car insurance: Farm Bureau is a highly-ranked insurer that operates in the same regions as GAINSCO, with State Farm also rating well.

 - For those with an accident: State Farm is a well-rated alternative, with Farm Bureau also ranking highly.

 - For those with a DUI: State Farm ranked as a top option nationally.

 State Farm will not provide a quote for a driver with a DUI online, so you will have to speak to an agent.
 It is worth noting that GAINSCO, which is a subsidiary of MGA Insurance Company, was acquired by State Farm at the start of 2021 and will continue to operate as a separate company.